kchian/MAI_Project/docs/final.md

 ![environment](images/environment.png)

 When in uncluttered environments, the problem is fairly simple to solve: a perfect agent in this case would turn to locate a pig and walk straight towards it.
 Once lava, trees, and blocks are introduced, it becomes difficult for simpler agents to manage unexpected obstacle arrangements.
-This project also has myriad applications in ongoing areas of research, such as how to train search and rescue robots to navigate rubble after natural disasters or self-driving car obstacle avoidance.
+This project also has myriad parallels in ongoing areas of research, such as how to train search and rescue robots to navigate rubble after natural disasters or self-driving car obstacle avoidance.
 Though this application is simpler and virtual, removing some variables, it is clear that problems such as these require more than naive implementations of path-finding algorithms.
 In our problem setup, we are careful to not give our AI more than a realistic agent might get - no descriptions of specific obstacles or how/where they appear.